 You may want to watch this video Two Ways To Cut Butter Into Dough before you start if you have never done this before.

-To make in a food processor:
+To make in the bowl of a food processor:

 In a small bowl, beat the egg.
 Add the cream and vanilla and combine.
-Pour into the food processor and pulse until the dough is thoroughly combined and pulls away from the bowl.
+Pour the wet ingredients into the food processor and pulse until the dough is thoroughly combined and pulls away from the bowl.
 Do not over process the dough.
 Pulse only.
 It will become tough if it is over processed.

-To make in a bowl:
+To make in a large bowl:

 Add the flour, sugar, baking powder, baking soda, and salt to a large bowl.
 Combine well.